meodai/color-names/CONTRIBUTING.md

 - Prefer common names, especially when adding colors of flora and fauna (plants and animals ;) ) ex. `Venus Slipper Orchid` instead of `Paphiopedilum`.
 - Avoid ethnic & racial assumptions
+- Do not use LLM / AI to generate color names.

 ## Git